Chance-Constrained Iterative Linear-Quadratic Stochastic Games: CHANCE-CONSTRAINED ITERATIVE LINEAR-QUADRATIC GAME

 \subsection{Algorithm for Chance-Constrained Iterative Linear-Quadratic Stochastic Game}

 The proposed algorithm is summarized in algorithm 1.
-We follow \cite{BeliefSpaceILQG} to use a zero-noise realization to forward the dynamics.
-Then we use a standard extended Kalman filter \cite{ProbabilisticRobotics} to propagate the belief.
+After obtaining the Nash equilibrium, a line searching procedure is necessary to find a suitable step size.
+We use the definition of step size as in equation (7) in \cite{ILQGames}.
+We define the merit function to be $M =\frac{1}{2}\|\frac{\partial l^{i} }{\partial u^{i}}\|^{2}$ and apply a backtracking line search procedure to find a step size that satisfies the Armijo condition \cite{Nocedal2006Numerical}.
+We follow \cite{BeliefSpaceILQG,StochasticDynamicGames} to use a zero-noise realization to forward the dynamics.
+Then we use the extended Kalman filter \cite{ProbabilisticRobotics} to propagate the belief to obtain the next iteration's nominal trajectory.